naval-selvan-1214/kinematics_equation/README.md

 # Kinematics of Gyrosphere
 Let the rotation of the sphere about the Z axis be ɸ.<br>
-Let the rotation of the sphere with respect to its centre about X axis be Ө.<br>
+Let the rotation of the sphere with respect to its centre about X axis be θ.<br>
 So Rotation matrices for the sphere about Z and X axes are